 A quick review of investment strategies and how to use them to maximize your gains

 Investing is integral to modern wealth creation and is becoming more critical than ever.
-Collectively, we’re phasing out pension plans, leaning into an uncertain future of Social Security, and watching as automation threatens to take millions of jobs.
+Collectively, we’re phasing out pension plans and leaning into an uncertain future of Social Security.

 Investing has always been important, but the uncertainty we find ourselves in has made it paramount.
 Change is happening, and the onus of wealth creation is shifting more toward the markets than ever—all we have to do is participate.